Home v3

 Carbon Sill

 An extra bonus to the farmer is that the revitalized land will once again become a carbon sill.
 That means that the farmers will be able to sell their carbon absorption to Western companies wanting to offset carbon footprints.
+In cooperation with Carboneg we plan to measure as well as document the increase of carbon in the ground.

 How do we work?